Herbert Reiner Jr.: Early life and career

-Capture of Gandhi's assassin
+Diplomatic career

+Posting in India

 Memorial at the former Birla House, New Delhi, India where Mahatma Gandhi was assassinated at 5:17 p.m. on 30 January 1948 on his way to a prayer meeting.
 Stylized footsteps are shown leading to the memorial.

+He arrived in newly independent India in 1947 as a disbursing and financial officer for the US State Department, (Note: "Mr Reiner, who is 32, went to India in 1947 as a disbursing and financial officer for the American State Department.
+He served in the navy during the war, and was discharged as a Lieutenant Commander".) in the US Embassy in New Delhi, with the rank of vice-consul.
 In early September 1947, Gandhi had moved to Delhi in order to help stem the violent rioting there, and in the neighboring province of East Punjab.
 The rioting had come in the wake of the partition of the British Indian empire, which had accompanied the creation of the newly independent dominions of India and Pakistan, and involved large, chaotic, transfers of the population between them.
 (Note: "Communal massacres sparked a chaotic two-way flight of Hindus and Sikhs from Pakistan and Muslims from India.
 In all an estimated 15 million people were displaced in what became the largest forced migration in the twentieth century".)

-Reiner began his diplomatic career in late September 1947, arriving some time thereafter as disbursing officer at the new American embassy in the Diplomatic Enclave in New Delhi.
 Soon after arrival, Reiner had written to his parents, expressing a wish to see Gandhi at one of his evening multi-faith prayer meetings.
 (Note: "STAMFORD, Conn, Jan.
 31- Herbert Reiner Jr., the American who seized the assassin of Mohandas K. Gandhi, had recently expressed the hope in a letter that he might some day see the Indian leader and attend one of his prayer meetings.
 His mother, Mrs. Herbert Reiner Sr., said at her home here today that it was apparently to fulfill that hope that her son was present when Mr. Gandhi was slain".)
 (Note: "After arriving in India, Reiner wrote to his mother of his hope to meet Gandhi and attend one of his prayer meetings.
 On Jan.
 30, 1948, he went to a prayer meeting to catch a glimpse of Gandhi.
 It was to be Gandhi's last meeting".)
 Gandhi had initially been staying at the scheduled caste Balmiki Temple, near Gole Market in the northern regions of New Delhi, and holding his prayer meetings there, but as the temple was requisitioned for sheltering refugees of the partition, he moved to Birla House, a large mansion on what was then Albuquerque Road in south-central New Delhi, not far from Diplomatic Enclave.
 Gandhi was living in two unpretentious rooms in the left wing of Birla House, and conducting the prayer meetings on a raised lawn behind the mansion.